Children's Hospices Across Scotland

-Children’s Hospices Across Scotland (CHAS), formally known as Children's Hospice Association Scotland, is a registered charity that provides the country's only hospice services for children and young people with life-shortening conditions.
+Children’s Hospices Across Scotland (CHAS) is a registered charity that provides the country's only hospice services for children and young people with life-shortening conditions, and services across children’s homes and hospitals.
 The first hospice was built thanks to the late editor-in chief of the Daily Record and Sunday Mail, Endell Laird, who launched a reader appeal which raised £4million.
 CHAS offers children’s hospice services, free of charge, to every child, young person and their families who needs and wants them.

+History

-CHAS was formed in February 1992 by a group of professionals and parents of children with life-shortening conditions who had travelled to England for hospice care.
+The organisation was formed as the Children's Hospice Association Scotland in February 1992 by a group of professionals and parents of children with life-shortening conditions, like Founding Director Nancy Blaik, MBE, who had travelled to England for hospice care.
 In 2018/19, CHAS supported 465 children with a life-shortening condition, and their siblings, parents and wider families.
 The care provided is multi-disciplinary, including from doctors, nurses, social workers, pharmacists, play specialists and others.
 CHAS also employs medical and nursing staff who work in hospitals alongside NHS doctors and nurses.
+In 2017 the organisation rebranded as Children’s Hospices Across Scotland.

 Rachel House, Kinross

 Rachel House supports children and young people at end of life, and with short breaks.
 Work to build Rachel House, Scotland’s first children's hospice, started in December 1994.
 The land to build Rachel House in Kinross was donated by the Montgomery family who owned Kinross House which stands next to the hospice.
 Rachel House was named after Rachel, Lady MacRobert, in recognition of a £2 million donation by The MacRobert Trust.
 A 17-month fundraising appeal by the Daily Record newspaper raised £4 million towards the £10 million building cost and the full target was raised 13 months later.
-On 16 December 1994 celebrity supporter Philip Schofield cut the first turf for Rachel House, assisted by children from Kinross Primary School.
+On 16 December 1994 celebrity supporter Phillip Schofield cut the first turf for Rachel House, assisted by children from Kinross Primary School.
 The hospice was opened in March 1996 by The Princess Royal.